Pizzahawaiii/PizzaSlices/README.md

 To remove an item from a ring, simply drag & drop it into the red trash can area that appears when you start dragging it away from the ring section (purple background).
 <br clear="left"/>

-## Opening Rings via Macros

-> [!NOTE]
->
-> This feature requires your action buttons to trigger on keydown, not on keyup (which is the game's default).
-PizzaSlices therefore comes with its own version of [Snowfall](https://github.com/Linae-Kronos/Classic-Snowfall).
-Note that if you're using pfUI, PizzaSlices forces your "Trigger Actions on Key Down" pfUI action bar setting to always be enabled.

-You can open your PizzaSlices rings through macros instead of game-internal key bindings by using the `/ps open <ringIndex>` command. `<ringIndex>` has to be a number - the index of the ring you want to open according to the ring list in the settings menu, starting with `1`.

-Let's say you see three rings in the settings:

-- Raid Marks
-- General
-- Mounts

-Then creating a macro with `/ps open 1` would open the Raid Marks, `/ps open 2` would open the General ring, and `/ps open 3` would open the Mounts ring.

 ## Missing Feature?
 Bug?

 Please check the [issue list](https://github.com/Pizzahawaiii/PizzaSlices/issues) to see if it was reported already.
 If not, create a new issue or contact me on Discord or ingame (see below).